US committed to protecting diplomatic missions, diplomats, says senior official | Law-Order

 - United States

-The United States is committed to taking all appropriate steps to protect diplomatic missions and diplomats in the country, a senior US official has said.
+The US is committed to taking all appropriate steps to protect the diplomatic missions and diplomats in this country, a senior US official has said, days after two Indian missions in America were attacked by Khalistan supporters.

+At a news conference on Tuesday, US State Department Deputy Spokesperson Vedant Patel condemned the incidents of violence at Indian diplomatic facilities in the United States, saying violence is never an acceptable form of protest.

 ''Attacks against journalists are never acceptable and we condemn any incidents of violence against a member of the media just doing their job and any act of violence or vandalism against a diplomatic facility as well,'' he said.